Return

 The North Carolina statutory health care power of attorney states that the powers granted are "broad and sweeping."
 The statute confers at least the following powers to the health care agent:

-arrow To request, review, and receive medical information
+• To request, review, and receive any medical information

-arrow To authorize admission and discharge from hospitals, nursing or convalescent homes, and other institutions
+• To authorize admission and discharge from hospitals, nursing or convalescent homes, hospice, long-term care facilities, or and other institutions

-arrow To authorize the withholding of or withdrawal of life-sustaining procedures under specific circumstances
+• To authorize the withholding or withdrawal of life-prolonging measures

 Any of these powers in the statutory health care power of attorney can be removed.
 In addition, other similar powers can be included in the health care power of attorney.

-A health care power of attorney must be witnessed by two individuals.
+A health care power of attorney must be witnessed by two individuals and notarized.
 Certain individuals are excluded as witnesses.
-Basically, the witnesses should not be related to you by blood or marriage; entitled to any part of your estate; be your attending physician, an employee of your attending physician, or an employee of a health facility in which you reside; or have a claim against you at the time the health care power of attorney is executed.
+Basically, the witnesses should not be related to you by blood or marriage; entitled to any part of your estate; be your attending physician, an employee of any nursing home or adult care home where the principal resides; or have a claim against you at the time the health care power of attorney is executed.

 A health care power of attorney is not effective immediately.
 Instead, the document becomes effective when the physician designated in the power of attorney determines that you lack sufficient understanding or capacity to make health care decisions.
 If no such physician is designated, the health care power of attorney can provide that a designated person can make this decision.